How Can You Empower Your Daughter?

 • Say this: I feel hurt when you don’t call because I worry about your safety and wellbeing.

-• Listen to what she has to say.
-When your daughter starts to speak negatively about herself, it’s going to be hard to stay silent as you’re going to want to dismiss what she’s saying.
-By listening to what she has to say, you can help her learn self-compassion and acceptance by emphasizing with her thoughts and then teaching her to challenge those critical thoughts.
+Listen to what she has to say.
+When your daughter starts to speak negatively about herself, it’s going to be hard to stay silent.
+You’re going to want to dismiss what she’s saying.
+By listening to what she has to say, you can help her learn self-compassion and acceptance.
+Empathize with her thoughts and then teaching her to challenge those critical thoughts.

-• Teach her about the inspiring women from the past and present, who shattered the glass ceiling, such as Malala Yousafzai, Michelle Obama, Frida Kahlo, Rosa Parks and more (you have A LOT of women to choose from).
+Teach her about the inspiring women from the past and present.
+Talk about those who have shattered the glass ceiling, such as Malala Yousafzai, Michelle Obama, Frida Kahlo, Rosa Parks and more (you have A LOT of women to choose from).

 Do You Let Your Kiddos Pick Out Their Own Clothes?